-The door is not the only part of the fridge that you may need to child proof.
-Lets have a look at the other areas of the fridge you will need to keep an eye on.
+The door is not the only part of the fridge that you may need to childproof.
+Let us have a look at the other areas of the fridge you will need to keep an eye on.

 If your fridge has no locking mechanism for the dispenser then don’t despair.
-Simply head down to your local hardware store and buy length of magnetic sheet.
+Simply head down to your local hardware store and buy a length of the magnetic sheet.

 Cut the sheet to a size where it will completely cover the water dispenser recess.
 Be mindful to cut it large enough so all edges can attach to the metal surface of the fridge door.

 If your fridge is anything like mine then it doubles as a community noticeboard/family photo album, covered top to bottom.